anime-master202/Master-Browser/README.md

 "To keep your browsing history and extensions 100% portable, always open the browser using launcher.bat.
 This ensures no data is leaked to your local Windows AppData folder."

+"Comes pre-loaded with the 'Survival Kit' for the modern web: Triple Ad-Blocking, Flash Support for retro gaming, and Dark Mode everywhere.
+All pre-configured so you don't have to waste time setting it up."

 Thanks to & the main projects :
 Chromium Project
 Ungoogled Chromium